Fatfrido/fatfrido.github.io/_posts/2022-11-12-blog-with-jekyll.md

 ---
-title: "Create your own static blog with Jekyll and GitHub Pages for free - I"
+title: "Create your own static blog with Jekyll and GitHub Pages for free"
-date: 2022-11-12 09:20:00 +0100
+date: 2022-11-14 16:45:00 +0100
-categories: [Jekyll, GitHub Pages, Blog]
+categories: [Blog]
 author: Fatfrido

 toc: true